Jump Ahead To:

 So without further ado, here are some of the best suburbs surrounding Columbus, Ohio.

-The city of Powell is just 25 minutes outside of Columbus.
+The city of Powell is just a 25 minute drive from downtown Columbus.
 It was first established by settlers from Middlebury, Connecticut in 1801.
 Originally called Middlebury (not very original, huh?), it was renamed Powell after Judge Thomas Powell in 1857 after he started the first post office there.
 Today, Powell is home to more than 13,000 residents, more than double the population from just a decade ago.

 We’ve got news for you.
 Most everyone in Powell is wealthy.
-Families in this area earn the second-highest income in the Columbus region with an average of $139,851 a year.
+Families in this area earn an average of $159,386 a year.

-Grandview Heights is a city five miles west of downtown Columbus.
-It was initially part of Marble Cliff, one of the first suburbs near the city, which was settled in 1890.
+Grandview Heights was initially part of Marble Cliff, one of the first suburbs near the city, which was settled in 1890.
 Grandview Heights became a separate village in 1906 and a city in 1931.

 Even though the suburb is so close to Columbus, Grandview Heights has its own emergency services and school district.
 Grandview Heights offers a simple commute into Columbus and is an excellent area for those who want to live in the suburbs while still being part of an urban environment.

 What’s Happening in Grandview Heights

 Because Grandview Heights is minutes away from downtown Columbus, residents can enjoy the many attractions, shopping, and restaurants Ohio’s capital has to offer.
 Enjoy a concert or hockey game at Nationwide Arena, or attend a Broadway show at The Palace or Ohio Theatre.
 Check out a Buckeyes game at The Ohio State University, or do some shopping at the Easton Town Center.